FAQ

 To complete the Master’s program, students are required to complete a minimum of 4 topic modules, a seminar, courses amounting to 10 ECTS credits in the elective module, and the Master’s thesis.
 The elective module does NOT count as a topic module.

 It is not compulsory to choose a specialization.
 Students are free to choose a specialization that is listed in Appendix 2 of the SP M Sc BWL.
-Students who choose a specialization will move the completed courses to the blocks in question on CTS.
+Students who choose a specialization will move the completed courses to the blocks in question on CTS (KSL).

 Yes, you can change your specialization during your studies.
 Please check the requirements for successfully completing your new specialization.